JakeFRCSE/BiCodeRAG/README.md

-# Current Branch is feature/llama-opt-params!
+# Current Branch is dev/llama!
-To return to the dev/llama branch, [click here!](https://github.com/JakeFRCSE/CrossDecoder/tree/dev/llama)
+To return to the main branch, [click here!](https://github.com/JakeFRCSE/CrossDecoder)

 To view weekly research progress report (which is in korean), [click here!](https://crystal-air-942.notion.site/1a041c6bef1680e68685f7890655201b)

-# Contributions of Current Branch (feature/llama-opt-params)
+# Contributions of Current Branch (dev/llama)
-1. LlamaCrossDecoderLayer -> LlamaCrossAttentionLayer
+1. LlamaCrossAttentionLayer
-2. LlamaEncodeModel deleted
-3. LlamaCrossModel -> LlamaBiCodeModel
+2. LlamaBiCodeModel
-4. LlamaCrossDecoderLM -> LlamaBiCodeLM
+3. LlamaBiCodeLM